anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    :name: AF_XDP Operation

 The :cite:p:`afxdp-device-plugin`__ running with higher privileges, is loading the eBPF program.
 The AF_XDP Device Plugin provides the netdev name which the AF_XDP CNI moves into the pod namespace.
-That way the XSK map FD is provided (via UNIX domain socket) to the application container after the pod has started.
+That way the AF_XDP Socket file descriptor is provided (via UNIX domain socket) to the application container after the pod has started.
 The CNI provides support to set appropriate ethtool filters, and does not rename the netdev which remains in the UP state.

 Such applications can have pods with multiple network interfaces of which one is AF_XDP, and on that interface run user space libraries for AF_XDP from project :cite:p:`cndp`__, or directly receive and send raw packets over AF_XDP.
 DPDK